glenl/gearbox-docs/installation.rst

 .. figure:: /images/install-pref_dialog.png
    :align: center

+   A Blender reference dialog

 Copy the downloaded :file:`.blend` file to that location and start blender.
 The name on the left defaults to :file:`Assets` but you can give it whatever name you want.
 There may be any number of asset files in that folder.
 In blender, use the asset brower and navigate to that asset library.
-If that is your only asset library you will see :file:`Helical Gear` and :file:`Spur Gear` icons that you can select and drag into the geometry editor.
+If that is your only asset library you will see various images of gears that you can select and drag into the geometry editor.